saiteja3009/A1-Racket-Fundamentals/README.md

 rollnumber.rkt should have all functions required in the questions.
 Additional helper functions may be used. <br/>
 rollnumber_tests.rkt should have all the tests cases. <br/>
 The testing will be automated.
 Therefore the submission format needs to be strictly followed.
-A 20% penalty will be levied if the format is not followed.
+Submissions not following the format will be awarded straight 0.
 Sample files are provided in the repository for reference.